nataliatesarova/project-one/README.md

 ### Features left to implement
 * A possible future enhancement would be to add javascript to send an email directly to the Wave Eye Clinic.

+### Testing
+* All pages were tested for resposiveness on 320 px and up using the developer tools.
+The web site was tested on Google Chrome, Safari, Mozilla Firefox, Microsoft Edge and Opera browsers with iPhone SE, iPhone 14 Pro, iPhone 14 Pro Max, Samsung Galaxy S8+, Ipad Air devices.